 All of the children entitled to Pupil Premium funding are offered free breakfast club as well as individually arranged support with payment of residential trips or activity weeks.

 Initiatives which target attendance and punctuality have also been funded by pupil premium money and these have had considerable impact upon individual and groups of children.

 Please read on to see what the children have to say about the extra provision and opportunities offered.

 About small group work and 1:1 tuition:

 “Working in a little group helped me to feel more confident.”

-“He does fun activities and we talk about my feelings.
+“We get to talk about sad things that happen.
 It helps me to feel better.”

 “I like the games.
 They’re fun.”